Skip to content

 Designed for physical therapy adherence

-Home exercise adherence drops below 35% within 2 weeks of discharge.
+Home exercise adherence drops off sharply after discharge, with dropout near 50% by 6 weeks.
 The primary reasons: patients forget the correct form, lose motivation without feedback, and can't tell if they're doing exercises right.
 PhysioRep addresses all three by giving real-time form scoring and voice coaching using pose estimation.

 Task analysis for PT exercises: Each of the 18 supported exercises was decomposed into joint angle targets, common compensations, and failure modes.
 For squats, the critical measurements are knee valgus angle, hip hinge depth, and trunk forward lean.
 For push-ups: elbow angle at bottom, shoulder protraction, and head position.
 These thresholds were calibrated against manual PT ratings on 50 repetitions per exercise.